 While No Prayer On The Road 1990/1991 represented the change, I have to agree with Christer when it comes to the Fear Of The Dark Tour 1992 production values.
 It’s more refined than its predecessor, the coloring of the ramps and the floor design in combination with a very nice lighting rig makes it a little bit more than only Marshall stacks and drapes, which in essence was the case with No Prayer On The Road.

-The band is the visual focal point, and while I was missing Adrian Smith dearly in the 90s, Janick Gers did a great job in kicking the other guys into gear again.
-Dave Murray was hardly recognizable from the laid back character we knew in the late 80s.
+The band is the visual focal point, and while I was missing Adrian Smith dearly in the 90s, Janick Gers did a great job with kicking the other guys into gear again.
+Dave Murray was hardly recognizable from the laid-back character we knew in the late 80s.
 He was now running around and swinging his axe like a madman.
 Way to go, Dave!

 My choice for the worst tour production of the 90s would be The EdHuntour 1999.
 Maiden ended the 1990s by getting back together with Bruce Dickinson and Adrian Smith and celebrating their new-found ability with a godsent setlist: